tanmaydesai89/purple-pluto/content/pages/index.md

     title: Hero Section
     image: images/5.jpg
     content: >
-      This section can a subtitle or tagline.
+      This section can a  or tagline.
 The recommended length is not one to three sentences, but can be changed as you prefer.
     actions:
       - label: Get Started
         url: /docs